 4. Blockage and Dust

 There was one time when one of our solar powered open space parking machines kept running out of power.
 After hours of checking out every single piece of hardware, we realized that the machine was installed under a tree and the shadows overlapped a part of the solar panel.
-The efficiency of a solar panel can be drastically reduced if a small part of it is blocked by dust, shadows or a fallen leaf.
-That is why it is good to plan your design specifically for the location it will be used.
+The efficiency of solar panels can be drastically reduced if a small part of it is blocked by dust, shadows or a fallen leaf.
+That is why it is good to plan your solar energy design guide specifically for the location it will be used.

 A single leaf can reduce a solar panel’s efficiency close to zero percent.